deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/code-protoemds_final_stack/README.md

 ```

 Identify the deployed DSP authentication mechanism from non-secret configuration and public DID evidence.
 Do not infer DSP authentication from the management API authentication mechanism.

+For the optional minimal negotiation, obtain the consumer management API credential through an approved local method.
+Do not provide it in chat, commit it to the repository, place it in a request capture, or substitute a credential discovered from cluster configuration.

 ## Effective runtime configuration evidence